Updated Oct 2023

 Winter Trip Packing List Essential #2: Wool Socks

 I’m at it with the wool again!
 Seriously, good wool socks are magical and an absolute must on your packing list for winter vacation.
 Again, they’re more expensive than your average 10-pack of Hanes but good ones last so long and the difference in warmth and comfort is huge.

 When buying wool socks for cold weather packing, it’s worth getting good quality ones.
-I tried these cheap ones out and they all had holes after about 6 months.
-We’ve had good quality ones for 6-7 years of regular use and they’re still going strong, and I’m slowly replacing old socks with holes with these wool ones.
-I’ll probably add a pair into everyone’s Easter basket.
+(I’ve tried multiple cheap ones out and they all had holes after about 6 months.)
+We’ve had good quality ones for 6-7 years of regular use and they’re still going strong, and I’ve replaced almost all our old socks with these wool ones.
 Wool socks are wonderful because they’re cool in summer and warm in winter!

 There are my favorite wool socks of all time.
 They are unbeatably soft and have a lifetime guarantee.
 They will literally replace them if they EVER get a hole!
 It’s still a family-owned business and I love them so much.
 We also love these (also available here).
 (They’re often on sale here.)